Telematics Guides | Mileage Allowance for Self-Employed

 Using the simplified expenses method set up by the government you can claim mileage allowance at a flat per-mile rate.

-This is the simplest method to claim mileage allowance for self-employed.
-If you want hassle-free, this is the way to go.
+This is the simplest method to claim self-employed mileage allowance.

 Claiming mileage expenses doesn’t mean you can’t claim other travel expenses as well.
 Train tickets, taxi rides, even parking fees paid for business purposes can be claimed as business expenses.